 Cathy McCoskey is a mezzo-soprano.
 She received her BA in Theatre Arts at Susquehanna University and studied music at Montgomery College under Dr. Gerald Muller.
 She continued her vocal training with Raymond McGuire of Catholic University.
 She has been a professional soloist at St. Matthew’s Cathedral in Washington, D.C., and performed her own musical reviews in Maryland, Washington, D.C., Virginia, and Colorado.
 She enjoys performing with community theatre as a soloist and in featured roles.
 Some of her favorite roles include Mayor Matilda Hyde in All Shook Up and singing the role of Norma from Sunset Boulevard in From Screen to Stage.
 She has been performing with Mini-Musicals on the Move® since 2010.

 Carolyn Oxenford sang mostly in the car until her kids left home and she began studying voice at the Levine School of Music.
-She sings primarily musical theater and jazz, and she has developed a love for funny songs of all types.
-She enjoys singing at house parties, with Senza Nome women’s chorus, and with the Bethesda Little Theatre.
+She sings primarily musical theatre and jazz and loves funny songs of all types.
+Some of her favorite places to sing include Levine Music Theatre, Senza Nome women’s chorus, and Bethesda Little Theatre.
 She has been with Mini-Musicals on the Move® since 2009.

 Marissa Papatola is thrilled to be a member of Mini-Musicals on the Move®!
 She loves performing and bringing music and joy to people.
 After college, she spent four years in her home state of Minnesota spending a copious amount of time with her favorite person in the world – her grandmother.
 She performed in a variety of shows while in Minnesota, favorite roles include Sister Amnesia (Nunsense!) and Fantine (Les Mis).
 Graduate school and work brought Marissa out to DC and while she loves Minnesota, she is happy to make her home in such a wonderful city.
 She is a strong believer in work-life balance and is constantly aiming to find that balance.